thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-databricks-connection-reference.md

 ---
 You need specific information to establish a seamless and secure connection.
 The following fields are required, except where noted.

+If your Databricks is hosted on Microsoft Azure, see [Databricks on Microsoft Azure connection reference]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-databricks-connection-reference.html#databricks-azure).

 <dl>
   <dlentry id="connection-name">
     <dt>Connection name</dt>